richardgourley/charity-organization-event-website/README.md

 ```

 ## RELATED
 There is some debate over whether to use a Custom User model or to create a one-to-one field for a model called 'Profile' linked to a user.

-Here are some links that discuss the topic further:
+Here are some useful links that discuss the topic further:

 https://simpleisbetterthancomplex.com/tutorial/2016/11/23/how-to-add-user-profile-to-django-admin.html